Praying in Secret

 "But thou, when thou prayest, enter into thy closet, and when thou hast shut thy door, pray to thy Father which is in secret; and thy Father which seeth in secret shall reward thee openly."
 Matthew 6:6

-What did our Lord mean when He said, “Enter into your closet to pray”?
-The word “closet” simply means somewhere where you can shut the door on the world and open the windows to heaven.
+What did our Lord mean when He said, "Enter into your closet to pray"?
+The word "closet" simply means a place where you can shut the door on the world and open the windows to heaven.

-As you study the life of Jesus, you’ll discover that Jesus sought times to be alone.
-Sometimes He would go on a mountain, sometimes into the wilderness, and sometimes into a garden.
+As you study the life of Jesus, you'll discover that Jesus sought times to be alone.
+Sometimes He would go to a mountain top, sometimes into the wilderness, and sometimes into a garden.
 It is the secret place that is the sacred place.

 The mark of your prayer life is not really how well you pray in public but in private.